 Creatine and protein both occur naturally and can be effective in promoting muscle growth when combined with strength training.
-Creatine and protein affect muscles in different ways, and can be even more beneficial for your muscles when you take them together.
-They are available in a variety of foods and supplements.
-However, it would be a good idea to consult a doctor before taking dietary supplements.
+Creatine and protein affect muscles in different ways and can be even more beneficial for your muscles when you take them together.
+They're available in a variety of foods and supplements.
+However, it's always a good idea to consult a doctor before taking dietary supplements.

 Benefits of Protein

-Protein supports the growth and repair of body tissues, and is important in rebuilding muscles and making them stronger.
-According to the Whey Protein Institute, whey protein--a type of protein popular among bodybuilders — is absorbed quickly by the body and can enhance athletic performance by providing the body with branched chain amino acids, which are metabolized directly into muscle tissue.
+Protein supports the growth and repair of body tissues and is important in rebuilding muscles and making them stronger.
+According to a study published in 2016 by Nutrients, whey protein — a milk-based protein popular among bodybuilders — is absorbed quickly by the body and can enhance athletic performance by providing the body with branched chain amino acids, which are metabolized directly into muscle tissue.
 These amino acids are the first used during exercise and strength training.
 Leucine, which is also provided by whey protein, helps promote protein synthesis and muscle growth.

 Benefits of Creatine

-While the benefits of protein for muscle building are well known, studies regarding the benefits of creatine have had mixed results, according to the University of Maryland Medical Center.
-Regardless, the Mayo Clinic states that most evidence points toward creatine having the ability to increase lean body mass, strength and endurance.
-The body converts creatine in creatine phosphate, which is stored in the muscles and used as energy.
-During weight lifting and exercise, creatine phosphate is converted into ATP, a major energy source for your body.
-Creatine may be able to increase muscle mass within two weeks when combined with exercise.
+While the benefits of protein for muscle building are well known, studies regarding the benefits of creatine have yielded mixed results.
+However, according to a study published in 2013 by Current Sports Medicine Reports, creatine has been shown to improve performance with resistance training of short duration and maximum intensity.
+The body converts creatine into creatine phosphate, which is stored in the muscles and used as energy.
+During weight lifting and other forms of exercise, creatine phosphate is converted into adenosine triphosphate or ATP, a major energy source for your body.

-While creatine and protein can both promote muscle growth independently, they can affect your muscle growth even more when you combine the two.
-When you consume creatine with protein and carbohydrates--such as fruit juice--you increase the amount of creatine your muscles absorb when compared to taking creatine alone.
+Although creatine and protein can both promote muscle growth independently, they can affect your muscle growth even more when you combine the two.
+When you consume creatine with protein and carbohydrates — such as fruit juice — you increase the amount of creatine your muscles absorb when compared to taking creatine alone.
 Carbohydrates are very important to helping you absorb creatine, but when you add protein to the mix, you only need about half the amount of sugar in order to absorb the creatine.

-Both creatine and protein are available through red meat and fish, but creatine is also prodcued by amino acids in the liver, kidneys and pancreas.
-Protein has more dietary sources than creatine, including dairy products, nuts and legumes.
+Both creatine and protein are available through red meat and fish, but creatine is also produced by amino acids in the liver, kidneys and pancreas.
+Protein has more whole food dietary sources than creatine, including dairy products, nuts and legumes.
 However, it might not always be convenient to consume whole food sources of these nutrients.
 Creatine and protein are also available in a variety of supplements, including powders, bars, liquids and bottled drinks.